Edric13/SQL_project/README.md

-# SQL_project
+# SQL_projectSQL_project 🚀

 # Introduction

-This project is to showcase my data analysis skills with SQL with job market data
+This project showcases my data analysis skills using SQL, diving deep into job market data to uncover valuable insights.

 # Background

-During the pause time in my carrier, i decided to spend some time to dive in what are the IT skills that job market demands??
+During a pause in my career, I decided to explore the IT skills that the job market demands.
+It was the perfect time to level up my expertise and stay ahead of the curve! 💡

-# Tools I used
+# Tools I Used 🛠️

-- **SQL**: The backbone of my analysis, allowing me to query the database and unearth critical insights.
+**SQL**: The backbone of my analysis, allowing me to query databases and unearth critical insights.
--**PostgreSQL**: The chosen database management system, ideal for handling the job posting data.
+**PostgreSQL**: My chosen database management system, ideal for handling job posting data.
-- **Visual Studio Code**: My go-t for database management and executing SQL queries.
-- **Git & GitHub**: Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.
+**Visual Studio Code**: My go-to for database management and executing SQL queries. 💻 **Git & GitHub**: Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking. 📊
-# Data used
+# Data Used 📂
 The data I used was provided by the course i followed to complete this project: https://www.youtube.com/watch?v=7mz73uXD9DA
 # The analysis
 1. The first analysis was focusing on the highest paying company names, IT skills and in North America as an analyst